Capital punishment by country: Europe

-The European Union holds a strong position against the death penalty; its abolition is a key objective for the Union's human rights policy.
-Abolition is also a pre-condition for entry into the European Union.
+Of the 43 UN member states and 1 UN observer state located within Europe, 42 have fully abolished capital punishment, 0 retain capital punishment only in extraordinary circumstances (such as for treason, military offences, or offences committed during wartime), 1 retains capital punishment but has not used it in at least ten years (Russia), and 1 actively retains capital punishment (Belarus).
+The European Union (EU) holds a strong position against capital punishment; its abolition is a key objective for the EU's human rights policy.
+Abolition is a pre-condition for membership in the EU.
 In Europe, only Belarus continues to actively use capital punishment.

 Capital punishment has been completely abolished in all European countries except for Belarus and Russia, the latter of which has a moratorium and has not conducted an execution since 1996.
-The absolute ban on the death penalty is enshrined in both the Charter of Fundamental Rights of the European Union (EU) and two widely adopted protocols of the European Convention on Human Rights of the Council of Europe, and is thus considered a central value.
-Of all present European countries, San Marino, Portugal and the Netherlands were the first to abolish capital punishment; Romania banned it even earlier in 1864, but it was much later reintroduced from 1936 to 1990 during the dictatorial and communist eras; in Italy the nationwide ban on the death penalty dates from 1889 (capital punishment had previously not been in force in Tuscany alone since 1859, and even earlier for short periods starting from 1786), but it was then reintroduced during the fascist regime; the last execution in the United Kingdom took place in England in 1964, however sentences were still handed out for another nine years following (officially abolished in 1998), with the most recent sentences being revoked as late as 2012; now only Belarus still uses capital punishment.
-In 2012, Latvia became the last EU member state to abolish capital punishment in wartime.
+The absolute ban on capital punishment is enshrined in both the Charter of Fundamental Rights of the European Union (EU) and two widely adopted protocols of the European Convention on Human Rights of the Council of Europe, and is thus considered a central value.
+Of all present European countries, San Marino, Portugal and the Netherlands were the first to abolish capital punishment; Romania banned it even earlier in 1864, but it was later reintroduced from 1936 to 1990 during the dictatorial and communist eras; Portugal also reintroduced the death penalty in 1916 for military crimes in wartime with a foreign country in the theatre of war, and only abolished it again in 1976; in Italy the nationwide ban on capital punishment dates from 1889 (it had previously not been in force in Tuscany alone since 1859, and even earlier for short periods starting from 1786), but it was then reintroduced during the fascist regime.
+The last execution in the United Kingdom took place in England in 1964, but the last sentence was passed nine years later; it was abolished for murder in 1965 and for the remaining offences in 1998.
+In 2012, Latvia became the most recent European country to abolish capital punishment.

 Post-Soviet states

 Russia retains the death penalty in law, but there has been a moratorium since 1996, making it de facto abolitionist.
 The last executions on Russian territory were carried out in 1999 in Chechnya, "which de facto was not then under control of the Russian Federation".
 Of the other former Soviet republics, only Belarus and Tajikistan have not formally abolished capital punishment, and only Belarus uses it in practice.
-In 2000, Ukraine abolished the death penalty completely (in peace and wartime), as did Kazakhstan in June 2022.
+In 2000, Ukraine abolished capital punishment, but it was promptly reintroduced by the so-called Donetsk and Luhansk People's Republics after their secession from Ukraine in 2014.